 Recently the No Longer Silent Movement interviewed me because, well, I am no longer silent about the abuse I experienced.
 I love the NoLo Movement’s blog because it showcases many abuse survivors from all walks of life.
 See my interview at Superstar Survivor Kellie Jo Holly.

 Check Out All The Superstar Survivors!
 (Editor’s note: no hyperlinks because the website is no longer there.)

 How Can I Serve You?

 This newsletter is for you.
 What do you want to see next time?
 It will be my pleasure to address any topic you want to know more about.
-Please post your ideas in the comments section.
+Please contact me.

 Thank you for reading, and I can’t wait to hear from you!